LukaKaranovic/surrounded/docs/logicaldesign.md

 * Unique ID
 * Display over sprite (New UI update per each upgrade)
-* Current x,y of items bullet trajectory and map zone coverage
 * Current stat changes (will also change with XP system)
+	* Stat changes for when multiple of the same item are picked up
 * Current upgrade system adding count for each upgrade
+* Visuals for items if required (diverge and forcefield)

 #### <a name="dataround"></a>6.4.4 Round data: